hazelcast/hazelcast-jet-demos/tensorflow/README.md

 # Running TensorFlow models from Hazelcast Jet

 TensorFlow is a popular library to train and use machine learning models.
-We integrate it with Jet to classify stream of events with the result of a TF model execution.
+We integrate it with Jet to classify a stream of events with the result of a TF model execution.

 TensorFlow provides two ways of running models: